Fileless malware

 Fileless malware is a variant of computer related malicious software that exists exclusively as a computer memory-based artifact i.e. in RAM.
 It does not write any part of its activity to the computer's hard drive, thus increasing its ability to evade antivirus software that incorporate file-based whitelisting, signature detection, hardware verification, pattern-analysis, time-stamping, etc., and leaving very little evidence that could be used by digital forensic investigators to identify illegitimate activity.
-Malware of this type is designed to work in-memory, so its existence on the system lasts only until the system is rebooted.
+Malware of this type is designed to work in memory, so its existence on the system lasts only until the system is rebooted.

 Definition

 Fileless malware is sometimes considered synonymous with in-memory malware as both perform their core functionalities without writing data to disk during the lifetime of their operation.
 This has led some commentators to claim that this variant strain is nothing new and simply a “redefinition of the well-known term, memory resident virus”, whose pedigree can be traced back to the 1980s with the birth of the Lehigh Virus that was developed by the originator of the term, Fred Cohen, and became influential with his paper on the topic.

 This synonymy is however incorrect.
 Although the aforementioned behavioral execution environment is the same, in both cases i.e. both malware variants are executed in system memory, the crucial differentiation is the method of inception and prolongation.
 Most malware's infection vector involves some writing to the hard disk, in order for it to be executed, whose origin could take the form of an infected file attachment, external media device e.g. USB, peripheral, mobile phone etc., browser drive-by, side-channel etc.

 Each of the aforementioned methods has to have contact with the host system's hard drive, in some form or another, meaning that even when employing the stealthiest anti-forensic methods, some form of the infected residue will be left on the host media.

 Fileless malware on the other hand, from the point of inception until process termination (usually by way of a system reboot), aims never to have its contents written to disk.
 Its purpose is to reside in volatile system areas such as the system registry, in-memory processes and service areas.

+Fileless malware commonly employs the Living off the Land (LotL) technique which refers to the use of pre-existing operating system binaries to perform tasks.
+Among these pre-existing operating system binaries, PowerShell is a commonly abused LotL tool used in fileless PowerShell attack techniques to execute malicious code directly in memory.
+The goal of this technique is to avoid unnecessarily dropping extra malware on the system to perform tasks that can be done using already existing resources.
+This boosts stealthiness, primarily because the pre-existing system binaries are commonly signed and trusted.
+An example might be an attacker using PsExec to connect to a target system.